flybywiresim/aircraft/README.md

 If the aforementioned methods do not work:
 * You can find your community folder by going into FS2020 general options and enabling developer mode.
 You will see a menu appear on top.
 Go to tools and virtual file system.
 Click on watch bases and your community folder will be listed in one of the folders.

---
-Simply copy the "A32NX" folder into your community package folder, located in `AppData\Roaming\Microsoft Flight Simulator\Packages\Community`, and start up the A320neo!
-If you wish to revert to the default Asobo version (no modifications), simply delete the "A32NX" folder and you're done.

 ## Developing

 The A32NX package only contains files which have been modified from the original package.
 If you want to work on a file that isn't present in the development branch, simply copy it over from the latest Asobo branch.
 Please DO NOT add, modify, or delete files from the Asobo branch.